This PDF is the current document as it appeared on Public Inspection on 03/12/2012 at 08:45 am.

 The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for sixty days until January 31, 2011.
+The information collection notice is published to obtain comments from the public and affected agencies.
+Comments are encouraged and will be accepted for 60 days until May 14, 2012.

-During this 60-day period USCIS will be evaluating whether to revise the Form I-829.
-Should USCIS decide to revise the Form I-829 it will advise the public when it publishes the 30 day notice in the Federal Register in accordance with the Paperwork Reduction Act.
+During this 60-day period, USCIS will be evaluating whether to revise the Form I-829.
+Should USCIS decide to revise Form I-829, we will advise the public when we publish the 30-day notice in the Federal Register in accordance with the Paperwork Reduction Act.
 The public will then have 30 days to comment on any revisions to the Form I-829.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information should address one or more of the following four points:

 (1) Evaluate whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agency's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and